-- 1. Knowledge and understanding - a. knowledge and understanding of the discipline of International Relations, including its evolution, key debates and paradigms; - b. insight into regional and global politics grounded in the diversity of human understanding and experience across time and space. - 2.
-Applying knowledge and understanding - a. the ability to conduct independent academic research that is original and reflects insight into the key discussions of the field; - b. the ability to comprehend diverse perspectives and apply appropriate theoretical frameworks and methodological approaches in the conduct of research.
+- a. knowledge and understanding of the discipline of International Relations, including its evolution, key debates and paradigms; - b. insight into regional and global politics grounded in the diversity of human understanding and experience across time and space.

+- a. the ability to conduct independent academic research that is original and reflects insight into the key discussions of the field; - b. the ability to comprehend diverse perspectives and apply appropriate theoretical frameworks and methodological approaches in the conduct of research.